 Fold in the warm sauce with a rubber spatula (you may not need all of it), dilute with as much of the gnocchi water as needed to create a light, flowing consistency, and stir in the remaining tablespoon of olive oil and the Parmigiano.
 Serve hot.
 Serves 8

 Serve these crostini with a glass of sparkling white wine for an easy and informal cocktail.
-Scatter snipped chives over the crostini for a bright note, or add an anchovy filet along with the butter in the food processor if you like a more assertive flavor.
 The tuna mousse keeps in the refrigerator for up to 1 week.

 Preheat the oven to 450°.